 God, what is happening to me?
 For years I tried to cry, but couldn’t.
 Now I can’t stop.

 As soon as the organ plays again, I race off the stage.
 I run down the aisle and into a long corridor.
-Frantic, I search for a bathroom.
-After finding one the size of a broom closet, I collapse onto the floor, gasping for air.
+Frantic, I search for a bathroom and find out the size of a broom closet.
+I collapse onto the floor, gasping for air.
 My body won’t stop trembling.

 I lose track of time, but eventually, I hear my grandma call my name.
 I open the door for her, and she hugs me for a long time.
 There are no words.